 This section informs about the progress of the Starting Cohort 3 sample.
-For each survey wave in the current Scientific Use File, there is a short characterization in terms of field time, number of realized cases, relevant subsamples, survey modes, and the survey institute(s) responsible for collecting the data.
-A more detailed insight into all aspects of the field work is provided by the Field Reports, which are available on the website (in German only) as part of the data documentation for each NEPS (sub-)study.
+For each survey wave in the current Scientific Use File, there is a short characterization in terms of field time, groups of respondents, number of realized cases, survey modes, and the survey institute(s) responsible for collecting the data.
+A more detailed insight into all aspects of the field work can be found in the wave-specific Field Reports, which are available on the website (in German only) as part of the data documentation.